wiseman-timelord/aiDEr-Local/README.md

 ### DEVELOPMENT:
 1. COmplete download of requried models.
 Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5 is the best one for 64GB System Ram.
 IF not, then the Hermes one.
 2. Testing Ollama is working correctly with the batches.
+The meta ones improve performance by a significant amount, and I am sure the hermes one does that, but add to that the fact the meta one is un-censored, hence, if there is no uncensored hermes on, then forget hermes.
 3. Testing Running aider - Is the install complete?
 Are there any further issues.
 4. Implement code, to enable configuration and use of Huggingface Larger models, under the circumstances of repeating errors.
 This could auto-detect the larger versions with the nearest relating name, and just automatically use that, until the error has been solverd, or otherwise, it would have to be hardcoded to what I determine to be the best performing ~400b model at the time.
 -  There is also the deepseek v2 Lite gguf, in, base and instruct; somehow I am guessing an intelligent application of, the two models or the instruct model and some other chat model, and streamlining of code could be an option, but mainly somehow utilize the unlimited context on these deepseek models too?